-A boss' job is to identify obstacles in the way of employees and facilitate their work and remove the obstacles, when actions are driven by a competitive win or lose or egoistic mentality dysfunctional politics will prevail.
+A boss’ job is to identify obstacles in the way employees facilitate their work and remove the obstacles, when actions are driven by a competitive win or lose or egoistic mentality dysfunctional politics will prevail.

 When the agenda is on behalf of a business unit or a business and contributes to future sustainability, productivity, meaningfulness and resilience this is defined as good politics.

 Q: How do I turn a dysfunctional office environment into a healthier one?

 The business owner should attend courses on personal mastery read personal development books and improve [themselves].
 Simply because only as far as one can take oneself can one lead another.

 Q: Can my business can survive toxic leadership?

 People who suffer most under such circumstances are naïve, are highly principled and strive to live their values.
 They make the mistake of presuming that the narcissistic user persona has the same values principles and conscience that they do.
 This is not so.

 Q: What kind of impact are the millennial generation’s particular traits having on office politics?

 The new generation has an immediate gratification inclination.
 Everything is now!
 As such delayed gratification and discipline are in short measure.